unoplatform/uno.extensions/doc/Learn/Navigation/HowTo-NavigateInXAML.md

 ### 1. Navigation.Request

 Navigation can be defined in XAML by placing the `Navigation.Request` attached property on a specific XAML element.
 The string value specified in the `Navigation.Request` is the route to be navigated to.
 Depending on the type of the XAML element, the `Navigation.Request` property will attach to an appropriate event in order to trigger navigation.
-For example, on a `Button`, the `Click` event will be used to trigger navigation, where as the `SelectionChanged` event on a `ListView` is used.
-If you place a `Navigation.Request` property on an static element, such as a `Border`, `Image` or `TextBlock`, the `Tapped` event will be used to trigger navigation.
+For example, on a `Button`, the `Click` event will be used to trigger navigation, whereas the `SelectionChanged` event on a `ListView` is used.
+If you place a `Navigation.Request` property on a static element, such as a `Border`, `Image`, or `TextBlock`, the `Tapped` event will be used to trigger navigation.

-- Add a new `Page` to navigate to, `SamplePage.xaml`, in the UI (shared) project
+- Add a new `Page` to navigate to, `SamplePage.xaml`

 - Add a new class, `SampleViewModel`, to the class library project